puzzle/amm-techlab/content/en/docs/04.0/pipeline.md

 ### Create PipelineResources

 Since the Pipeline is generic, we first need to define 2 *PipelineResources* to execute a Pipeline.
 We are going to automate the deployment of our sample application we used in previous examples.
-There will be two microservices deployed, a data producer and a data consumer.
+There will be one microservices deployed, the data-transformer.

 Quick overview:

-* consumer-repo: will be used as _git_repo_ in the Pipeline for the data consumer
+* transformer-repo: will be used as _git_repo_ in the Pipeline for the data consumer
-* consumer-image: will be used as _image_ in the Pipeline for the data consumer
+* transformer-image: will be used as _image_ in the Pipeline for the data consumer
-* producer-repo: will be used as _git_repo_ in the Pipeline for the data producer
-* producer-image: will be used as _image_ in the Pipeline for the data producer

 {{% alert title="Note" color="primary" %}}
 We use a template to adapt the image registry URL to match to your project.